Halle Berry: Early work and breakthrough (1989–1999)

+Worldwide recognition (2000–2004)

+Berry portrayed the mutant superhero Storm in the film adaptation of the comic book series X-Men (2000) and its sequels, X2 (2003), X-Men: The Last Stand (2006) and X-Men: Days of Future Past (2014).
+In 2001, Berry appeared in the film Swordfish, which featured her first topless scene.
+At first, she was opposed to a sunbathing scene in the film in which she would appear topless, but Berry eventually agreed.
+Some people attributed her change of heart to a substantial increase in the amount Warner Bros. offered her; she was reportedly paid an additional $500,000 for the short scene.
+Berry denied these stories, telling one interviewer that they amused her and "made for great publicity for the movie."
+After turning down numerous roles that required nudity, she said she decided to make Swordfish because her then-husband, Eric Benét, supported her and encouraged her to take risks.

 Berry appeared as Leticia Musgrove, the troubled wife of an executed murderer (Sean Combs), in the 2001 feature film Monster's Ball.
-Her performance was awarded the National Board of Review and the Screen Actors Guild Award for Best Actress.
+Her performance was awarded the National Board of Review and the Actor Award for Best Actress.
 She became the first African-American woman to win the Academy Award for Best Actress.
 The NAACP issued the statement: "Congratulations to Halle Berry and Denzel Washington for giving us hope and making us proud.
 If this is a sign that Hollywood is finally ready to give opportunity and judge performance based on skill and not on skin color then it is a good thing."
 This role generated controversy.
 Her graphic nude love scene with a racist character played by co-star Billy Bob Thornton was the subject of much media chatter and discussion among African Americans.
 Many in the African-American community were critical of Berry for taking the part.
 Berry responded: "I don't really see a reason to ever go that far again.
 That was a unique movie.
 That scene was special and pivotal and needed to be there, and it would be a really special script that would require something like that again."

 Berry asked for a higher fee for Revlon advertisements after winning the Oscar.
 Ron Perelman, the cosmetics firm's chief, congratulated her, saying how happy he was that she modeled for his company.
 She replied, "Of course, you'll have to pay me more."
 Perelman stalked off in a rage.
 In accepting her award, she gave an acceptance speech honoring previous black actresses who had never had the opportunity.
 She said, "This moment is so much bigger than me.
 This is for every nameless, faceless woman of color who now has a chance tonight because this door has been opened."